Blog Product ManagementProduct Management Process: The 2025 Guide

 - Reduced bias and subjectivity

 This prioritization framework evaluates the value and effort needed for each task.
-With Featurebase, you can easily prioritize feedback and ideas visually on a value/effort matrix for a better overview of what to work on next.
+With Featurebase, you can quickly prioritize user feedback and ideas visually on a value/effort matrix for a better overview of what to work on next.

 b) RICE